Animal Health Technology Program

-This is a Career Technical Education Program.
-According to the California Department of Education, Career Technical Education is a program of study that involves a multiyear sequence of courses that integrates core academic knowledge with technical and occupational knowledge to provide students with a pathway to postsecondary education and careers.
+This is a Career Education Program.
+According to the California Department of Education, Career Education is a program of study that involves a multiyear sequence of courses that integrates core academic knowledge with technical and occupational knowledge to provide students with a pathway to postsecondary education and careers

 Eligibility for enrollment in this program is determined by a special admission procedure.
-Interested persons should call the Special Programs Admissions Clerk in the Admissions Office at 619-388-2684.
+Application Instructions

 Students accepted into this program will be required to successfully complete a clinically-based work experience course held in animal health care facilities.
 These facilities may require background checks, including fingerprinting, as a condition of placement at the clinic.